 If any of the open documents have been altered since they were last saved, Text-Maker automatically asks whether you would like to save them first.

 The TextMaker Tour

-Welcome to the TextMaker Tour, in which we will introduce you to TextMaker's most important functions using some practical examples.
+Welcome to the TextMaker Tour!

+On the next few pages, we will introduce you to TextMaker's most important functions using some practical examples.